edmundhung/edmund.dev/content/articles/remixing-constraint-validation.md

 With all these attributes, the browser will validate form controls as you types and report any errors found on submission, like this: [Example](#https://remix-conf-2023.edmund.dev/examples/basic).

-This looks cool, but it feels a bit limited: The error bubbles are not customizable.
-It happens only on form submit.
-The error messages are also generic and not informative.
 I think this is how most of the developers feel about this browser mechanism.
 It sounds good, but it's far from what a modrern form experience should be.
-But, that's just the HTML part of the specification.
+The styles of the error bubbles are not customizable.
+It happens only on form submit.
+The error messages are also generic.
+Indeed, what we missed here is that's just the HTML part of the specification.
 There are also DOM APIs to customize the validation experience.
-Let's take a look at them.
+Let's take a look together.

 ## DOM APIs